nlip-project/security_guidelines/README.md

 **Risk Score:** 3x4=12 (Internal threats common).

+**Applicability:** DI

+**NLIP Coupling:** Weak

+**Why:** Rest‑encryption, keying, and retention are storage/platform responsibilities.

 **Controls:**

 - Envelope-encrypt embeddings and backups.
 This allows for fine-grained key rotation and auditability.
 - Require AES-256 at rest with customer-managed keys to retain control over key lifecycle and access.
 - Apply row-level ACLs in multi-tenant databases to prevent cross-tenant data leakage.
-- Auto-purge logs after 30 days unless retained for legal hold.
+- Default retention: 30 days.
+Optional forensic/hold tiers: 90 or 180 days (explicit enablement required).
 This reduces the risk of long-term exposure from stale or forgotten logs.
 - Specify key rotation automation via AWS KMS or equivalent to enforce rotation without downtime.
-- Offer configurable retention tiers (e.g., 90–180 days for forensic needs); call out trade-off with storage cost (default tier: 90 days).
+- Offer configurable retention tiers (90 or 180 days) for forensic/legal hold; default remains 30 days.
 - For Azure/GCP analogues: Use Azure Blob immutability policies or GCP Bucket Lock for multi-cloud parity.

 ### 3.9 Chain-of-Thought Leakage